pfisterjohannes1/Brainfuck-Goldbach/Readme.md

 - `jumpcount.txt` – Matrix showing how often variables are switched (helpful for optimization)
 - `native` – Compiled C executable using `gcc`
 - `out.bf` – Generated Brainfuck code
+- `sizes.txt` - Output of `stats.py`, how big out.bf and its parts are.

 ---